kubit-ui/kubit-ios-charts/README_EXTENDED_DOC.md

 - Pie chart
 - Zoom area chart

-This library is an alpha version and is still under development.
+This library is an alpha version and it is still under development.
 More charts and features will be added in future releases.

 ## Usage